3 Days in London Itinerary | The Perfect 72 Hours in London

 Buckingham Palace

-Buckingham Palace holds the title for the UK’s most famous palace and serves as the London residence of the reigning monarch.
+Buckingham Palace holds the title of the UK’s most famous palace and serves as the London residence of the reigning monarch.

-The Change of the Guards ceremony is a must-see in London if you plan to visit the Buckingham Palace, and if this is the case, be sure to get there before 11am.
+The Change of the Guards ceremony is a must-see in London if you plan to visit Buckingham Palace, and if this is the case, be sure to get there before 11 am.

 READ MORE | NON TOURISTY THINGS TO DO IN LONDON